Asparagus plumosus (Asparagus Fern) Indoor Care, Propagation, Problems and Solutions

 Temperature and Humidity

-Asparagus plumosus has no need for high humidity but it benefits from occasional misting of the leaves especially when the temperatures are high.
+Asparagus plumosus has no need for extra humidity, moderate humidity of 50-55% is enough for this plant.
+However, it benefits from occasional misting of the leaves especially when the temperatures are too high.

 Feeding

 Feed Asparagus plumosus once a week during the growing season with a balanced, liquid fertilizer.
-Do not feed it during the cold season as growth is reduced.
+Do not feed it during the cold season as growth is reduced and may lead to fertilizer burn and death of the plant.

 Repotting